canjs/can-stache/docs/addConverter.md

 > __NOTE__: Before creating your own converter, you may want to look at what’s provided by [can-stache-converters].

-These helpers are useful for avoiding creating [can-define/map/map] getters and setters that do similar conversions on the view model.
-Instead, a converter can keep your viewModels more ignorant of the demands of the view.
+These helpers are useful for avoiding creating [can-observable-object] getters and setters that do similar conversions on the component.
+Instead, a converter can keep your components more ignorant of the demands of the view.
 Especially as the view’s most common demand is that everything must be converted to a string.